-Students who miss a test due to circumstances beyond their control (e.g. illness or an accident) can request that the Department grant them special consideration.
-Students must present their case to the Department (NOT the Instructor) by submitting a request via the online Special Consideration Request form at: https://utmapp.utm.utoronto.ca/SpecialRequest.
+Students who require special consideration for missed term work due to circumstances beyond their control (e.g. illness or an accident, etc) can request that the department grant them special consideration.
+You must present your case to the Department (not the Instructor) by completing an online Special Consideration Request.
+The request can be submitted using the online form at https://utmapp.utm.utoronto.ca/SpecialRequest.